B-R-P/SIMPLIFY-JAVA/README.md

 # SIMPLIFY-JAVA
-To simply java for easy and clean coding.
+To simply java for fast,easy and clean coding.

 #Installation